 [Pete is changing two switches on the audio panel on his side of the cabin and is then changing settings on his RCU.
-These steps are listed in the first paragraph at the top of the left-hand column on page Surface 29.
+These steps are listed in the first paragraph at the top of the right-hand column on page Surface 29.
 It is during this period that they get into trouble with the comm check.
 During the long wait for the LM crew to come back on the air, Ed has a conversation with Dick Gordon who, for the second time since the landing, is flying over the landing site.]

 114:22:28 Gordon: Houston, I have Snowman.
 And I believe I have the Surveyor (means the LM) on the northwest side of the Surveyor Crater.
 (Pause)

 114:22:54 Gibson: Clipper, Houston.
 We copy that...

 114:22:56 Gordon: And, Houston, it casts a shadow that looks like it's about, oh...It's hard to distinguish; it looks like about a third of a crater diameter just in front of it.